 - other factors (energy efficiency, good pedestrian access, anti pollution measures and re-use of materials)

-No scheme was considered exceptional so the 2016 Award was not presented but one scheme was highly commended and four were commended.
+No scheme was considered exceptional so the 2017 Award was not presented but two schemes were highly commended and three were commended.

 Acton Gardens, London W3 for Acton Gardens LLP.
 Designed by Stitch Studio, MaccreanorLavington and PCKO Architects.
 This is a major planning exercise in several phases, completely replacing 1,800 life expired properties in the old South Acton Estate with 2,500 new properties.
 Phases 3.1, 3.2 and 4 were judged.There are 10 more years to go.
 Highly commended.

 Springhallow School, Compton Close, Cavendish Avenue W13 0JG for Ealing Council.
 Designed by Jestico+Whiles Architects.
 A doubling of space for a special needs school.
 Our judges loved the brilliant flexible space, the good use of the old site, and the educational gardens.
 Highly commended.